Spearin/fccw-docs/docs/userguides/map-construction/defining-our-map.md

 # Defining Our Map

+!!! warning
-**WARNING:** Here's comes a tricky bit, since getting this wrong may cause us to end up with a map at the wrong scale, and effort wasted.
+    Here's comes a tricky bit, since getting this wrong may cause us to end up with a map at the wrong scale, and effort wasted.
 If you use the example project to create your own map, make sure to follow the instructions related to the coordinate system.

 Make sure QGis is now using our UTM coordinate system again (since measurements on other coordinate systems might result in the wrong scale).
 Check "Project", "Project Properties", "CRS" tab and re-select our WGS 84 / UTM zone entry again.
 Press Apply, OK.